 Please note: This tour requires a moderate amount of walking for approximately 100 yards (91.44 metres) from the tender dock to the parking are with a flight of stairs.
 It is suitable for guests with limited mobility however it is not suitable for guests utilizing a wheelchair.
 Water resistant shoes, waterproof outwear and dressing in layers is recommended.

 Discover the natural splendour of Forillon National Park during this panoramic nature trek.

 Forillon National Park: An invitation to Land's End!

 A visit to Forillon National Park is sure to be a unique adventure.
 With the mission of preserving the wild beauty of its coast, the park features various geological formations and phenomena dating up to 450 million years old.
 Carved out of the sea, cliffs and mountains, you will marvel at 94 square miles of majestic landscapes where land joins the sea.

 Tournée dans les Parages Hiking Trail

-Disembark the coach and take a short walk.
-The trail called Une tournée dans les parages (A Walk Around the Area) starts near the fishing harbour, at the Grande-Grave heritage site, where the Hyman & Sons store, the warehouse and the Blanchette house reveal an unforgotten past and attests to the way of life of fishing families, and takes you back through fields and woods to a number of old houses and barns.
+Disembark the coach and start your nature walk near at the Grande Grave heritage.
+The trail called Une tournée dans les parages (A Walk Around the Area) reveals an unforgotten past and attests to the way of life of fishing families, and takes you back through fields and woods to a number of old houses and barns.
 Outdoor exhibits along the way recount the history of Grande-Grave.
-The bracing sea air and Forillon's magnificent panoramas are sure to make your walk all the more pleasent!
+The bracing sea air and Forillon's magnificent panoramas are sure to make your walk all the more pleasant.